Iotic-Labs/nyx-sdk/README.sdk.md

 - If the Data has been deleted/disconnected from Nyx, the SDK will no longer be able to access it.
 Ensure that the data is still available.

-The Nyx ecosystem is at an early stage of its development, please give us feedback through [Github issues](https://github.com/Iotic-Labs/nyx-sdk/issues).
+The Nyx ecosystem is at an early stage of its development, please give us feedback through [GitHub issues](https://github.com/Iotic-Labs/nyx-sdk/issues).

 ## 🐞 Troubleshooting